 3- Wider stance thanks to a wider sole

-4- Perfect fit thanks to a fitted heel
+4- Perfect fit thanks to a snug heel

-The Comfort Fit® line of hiking boots has an insole that completes the boot.
+The Comfort Fit® line of hiking shoes has an insole to complement the shoe.
 Combining the Comfort Fit® footbed with the Comfort Fit® cork insole offers the best possible combination of foot comfort.
 The construction of the insole is multi-layered and supported by an anatomically designed cork last.
 A shock absorber is integrated in the heel area.

-With a handmade design and soft materials, the SportOmed series is based on the Comfort Fit® concept and a special focus on the absence of seams in the forefoot.
+With a handcrafted design and soft materials, the SportOmed series is based on the Comfort Fit® concept and a focus on seamlessness in the forefoot area.
 A special feature of the SportOmed line is the volume adjustment, which allows you to customize your shoe to fit different orthopedic insoles.
-If more space is required, the pad between the insole and the outsole can be removed.
+If more space is needed, the pad between the insole and the outsole can be removed.

 Meindl first introduced this revolutionary technology over 20 years ago!
 Since then, the Air Revolution® system has continued to excel with its climate management inside the shoe.
 Thanks to continuous development, the system is still THE system for better ventilation inside trekking and alpine boots.

 The tongue adjacent to the foot is a combination of mesh and cushioning and perforated foam.
 The Air Revolution® tongue extends well above the foot to facilitate airflow.
-It is attached at certain points in the shoe, again with the aim of improving air circulation.
+It is attached at certain points in the shoe, again to improve airflow.

 The most important features of the MFS Vakuum® technology are the fit of the foot.
 The idea behind this technology is to combine outer stability with inner comfort.
 The special foam that runs all the way to the toes guarantees a perfect fit.
 The elasticity of the Gore-Tex® in the heel area is incredible, eliminating heel seams.
 The Air-Active® Vakuum® insole adapts perfectly to the foot, thanks to the combination of foam and fabric, providing very good support at the same time.